This article is part of a Grow Wire Guide on how to get VC funding. Download the full Guide as an e-book(opens in a new tab).

 “Over the years at Accel, we’ve backed many businesses reshaping large consumer categories with delightful user experiences,” the post reads.
 “Spotify with music, Etsy and Flipkart with commerce or Deliveroo with food are great examples.”

 VC firms are transparent about the types of investments they make, so do your research upfront to find out if your company is a fit.
-You can also work backward: Locate a business similar to yours that has gotten funded, and find out which firm invested.
+You can also work backward: Locate a business similar to yours that has gotten funded and find out which firm invested.

-4. Consider location.
+Consider location.

 Some firms only invest locally, while others are open to investing beyond their city and state.
 If you’re based in Denver and one of your target venture capital firms is based in San Francisco, be sure it makes out-of-state investments before sending an email.

 Generally, it will be easiest to get attention from a local firm.
 However, if your business is truly attractive to VCs, location will not be a hindrance.
-Cleversafe founder Chris Gladwin raised funds for his Chicago-based startup from a variety of VC partners outside his local market: NEA in Menlo Park, In-Q-Tel in Arlington, VA and San Francisco’s Alsop Louie Partners.
+Cleversafe(opens in a new tab) founder Chris Gladwin raised funds for his Chicago-based startup from a variety of VC partners outside his local market: NEA(opens in a new tab) in Menlo Park, In-Q-Tel(opens in a new tab) in Arlington, VA and San Francisco’s Alsop Louie Partners(opens in a new tab).
 The firms likely chose to invest because Gladwin was an experienced tech entrepreneur with three successful exits under his belt.
-Their out-of-market deals paid off big-time when IBM purchased Cleversafe for $1.3 billion in 2015.
+Their out-of-market deals paid off big-time when IBM purchased Cleversafe for $1.3 billion.

-5. Organize your list.
+Organize your list.

 Once you’ve got a target list, it’s time to set up meetings.
 You have two opportunities to make connections: an intro from someone in your network or a cold email to a VC partner.